This Is Why You Should Be Worried About Your Pancreas

 If the pain, however, comes on suddenly, feels intense, and is mostly in the middle of your abdomen, it's more likely to be acute pancreatitis.

-The Remedy Rx: Any number of health issues can be the cause of your stomach aches or pain.
+The Rx: Any number of health issues can be the cause of your stomach aches or pain.
 And more likely than not, your upset stomach is due to a more mundane, garden-variety cause.
 If abdominal pain persists, however, please see your doctor.
 To live a happier and healthier life—don't miss these essential 70 Things You Should Never Do For Your Health.